vbhalla/vbhalla.github.io/_posts/2019-10-30-support-post-health.md

     [<matplotlib.lines.Line2D at 0x1a8ef04be0>]

-I have modified my diet a bit over the past 3 months and included a b-complex supplement, which appears to be helping here:
+I have modified my diet a bit over the past 3 months and have included a b-complex supplement, which appears to be helping here:

 ![png](../images/health_post/support_post_health_44_1.png)